 The Tango Studio is devoted to teaching Argentine Tango for social dancing.
 Studying tango in Buenos Aires since 1999 we have had the opportunity to learn from dancers who grew up in the Golden Age of Tango as well as many world renowned contemporary tango dancers.
-With over 12 years experience teaching tango we understand that everyone learns differently and we pride ourselves in seeing the dancer in every body.
-We incorporate these five main elements into all of our classes Body Awareness and Technique Understanding your alignment, balance, axis, ease of movement, how to engage/relax/breathe through movements, proper lines, foot positions etc..
+We have over 15 years experience teaching tango and understand that everyone learns differently.
+We pride ourselves in seeing the dancer in every body.
+All of our classes incorporate these five elements: Body Awareness and Technique Understanding your alignment, balance, axis, ease of movement, how to engage/relax/breathe through movements, proper lines, foot positions etc..
 Communication and Connection Learning the subtle body language needed for the communication between the dancers so you can improvise an entire song with very basic vocabulary.
 Musicality Listening and moving with the music and explaining important concepts that dancers need for interpreting the music.
 We also try to demonstrate how we are ’feeling’ the music.
 Sequences and Improvisation Integrating both sequences and improvisation skills are needed as you develop as a dancer.
 We balance both with all levels of students from beginner through advanced.
 Culture Understanding of the cultural aspects and codes of the social dance.

 “Tango is a feeling.
 It is not difficult to learn.
 Nor is it easy.
 But it is not danced by figures and steps.
 It is danced to the music … learning how to walk it, to listen to it, to feel it, because it becomes a part of you that you cannot detach.
 After that, each person, each dancer learns his or her own style.”

 -Letter from Tete to Tango Dancers Around the World

 Where do I start?